erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 > livenessProbe: Indicates whether the Container is running.
 If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its restart policy.

-So <u>the containers in pods are restartable</u>.
-The temporary states in the containers are not a problem in Kubernetes world. <u>What about the shared context under the containers?
+<u>Shortly, the containers in pods are restartable</u>.
+The temporary states inside containers are not a problem in Kubernetes world.
+Also, it doesn't refresh the shared context so the overhead is so minimal.
+Everything seems perfect in container level until now.

+ <u>What about the shared context under the containers?
 Do we have a mechanism to refresh it in pod level.
 Unfortunately, NO.</u>

 What?
 What happens when the shared context enters an invalid state somehow?
 Who is going to take care of it?